torik42/YaLafi/README.md

 [Example application](#example-application) integrates the filter with [LanguageTool](https://www.languagetool.org).
 It
+- sends the extracted plain text to the proofreader,
+- maps position information in returned messages back to the LaTeX text,
+- generates results in a number of formats.

+You may
-- can generate a proofreading report in text or HTML format for a complete document tree,
+- create a proofreading report in text or HTML format for a complete document tree,
-- allows checking of LaTeX texts directly in the editors Emacs and Vim via plug-ins [Emacs-langtool](https://github.com/mhayashi1120/Emacs-langtool) and [vim-grammarous](https://github.com/rhysd/vim-grammarous),
+- check LaTeX texts directly in the editors Emacs and Vim via plug-ins [Emacs-langtool](https://github.com/mhayashi1120/Emacs-langtool) and [vim-grammarous](https://github.com/rhysd/vim-grammarous),
-- may emulate a LanguageTool server with integrated LaTeX filtering.
+- run the script as emulation of a LanguageTool server with integrated LaTeX filtering.

 For instance, the LaTeX input
 ```